Grissess/tinylisp/README.md

 initialize the evaluation of an expression, followed by `tl_run_until_done` to crank the interpreter until the final continuation is called.

+In environments where indefinite pauses are not permissible (such as hard real time environments), or where concurrent interpreters may be interleaved, one may also use `tl_apply_next` directly, which will do one apply operation (a fundamental interpreter step) and return a status code:

+- `TL_RESULT_DONE` (`0`): The interpreter has finished without error, and no more work remains to be done.

+- `TL_RESULT_AGAIN` (`1`): The interpreter has finished one operation, but `tl_apply_next` must be called again to make further progress.

+- `TL_RESULT_GETCHAR` (`2`): The interpreter needs a character.
+In a synchronous environment, one can use `tl_getc`; in asynchronous environments, one must wait for the next event.
+In either case, the character received should be pushed to the value stack as a `tl_int` before the next call to `tl_apply_next`.
+(See the documentation on the Continuation and Value Stacks below.)

+Note that the latency of other methods, such as C functions called directly or indirectly by TL code, cannot be controlled by TL.

 On ELF systems, TL supports `INITSCRIPTS`, embedded binary data that contains programs that are "read from input" initially.
 This may be useful to set up a standard environment in embedded applications.
 See the [Makefile](Makefile) for